|3D2N Jungle Survival Intro||Merekek Campsite||RM 790.00||RM 760.00|

 - Toiletries, towel and other items of personal use.

-- Use good trekking shoes, tennis or gym shoes are fine
+- Use good trekking shoes or non-slippery sport shoes

 - Plastic bags to keep wet items

-- Some high energy food (chocolate, nuts, raisins, glucose sweets)
+- High energy food (chocolate, nuts, raisins, glucose sweets)

 - Headache tablets